HumanitiesCertificate of Continuing Education in Spanish

 The Certificate of Continuing Education (CCEd) is an intensive beginners’ class that will bring you up to first-year university standard in a year, with the option of continuing your studies into second year and up to university pass degree level within three years.
-We are currently accepting applications for first year and direct entry to second year (commencing September 2018) from suitably qualified candidates.
+We are currently accepting applications for the next three-year cycle of the Certificate of Continuing Education in Spanish which, numbers permitting, will commence in September 2023.

 These evening degree programmes comprises undergraduate level modules in the language at first, second and third-year levels.